xyproto/tinyxxd/README.md

 Tested on both Arch Linux and macOS, where it builds, runs and all tests passes.

+The performance is mostly IO bound, which is reflected in the [benchmark graphs](benchmark_results.md).

 ### What is it, and what can it do?

 `xxd` or `tinyxxd` can be used to view binary or text files as hex codes.
 It is often installed on UNIX-like systems.
 It can dump files to hex, and also do the same thing in reverse: create files from hex codes.